Prone position: Shooting

 In competitive shooting, the prone position is the position of a shooter lying face down on the ground.
 It is considered the easiest and most accurate position as the ground provides extra stability.
 It is one of the positions in three positions events.
 For many years (1932–2016), the only purely prone Olympic event was the 50 meter rifle prone; however, this has since been dropped from the Olympic program.
 Both men and women still have the 50 meter rifle three positions as an Olympic shooting event.

-Prone position is often used in military combat as, like in competitive shooting, the prone position provides the best accuracy and stability (as well as making it more difficult for enemies to see the shooter or hit him/her with their own fire).

-Many first-person shooter video games also allow the player character to go into the prone position, again with similar benefits.
-In other types of video games where this is not a factor, such as platformers, the prone position may be used to dodge attacks or crawl under obstacles.